 More than 1,000 sq. ft.

-Non-removable; built on slab or foundation; usually has a basement
+Non-removable; built on slabs or foundation; usually has a basement

 Who buys tiny homes?

 There are typically five types of people that invest in small or tiny homes.

 The real estate market is booming, causing prices to rise and making it harder and harder for first-time buyers to secure a home.
 Tiny homes provide first-time buyers with an opportunity to purchase their first property for under $250,000.
 With prices soaring in the city, it’s better to have more new buyers and homeowners than renters.

 People living alone who don’t want to live in an apartment building